 Project Dates: August 2013 - December 2017

 Who is involved?

-The Sitka Sound Science Center (SSSC), with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, is partnering with local communities in the Bering Sea to remove marine debris from remote Alaskan areas in and around Port Heiden, Nelson Lagoon, St. George Island, Nikolski, and Gambell and Savoonga on St. Lawrence Island.
+The Sitka Sound Science Center (SSSC), with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, partnered with local communities in the Bering Sea to remove marine debris from remote Alaskan areas in and around Port Heiden, Nelson Lagoon, St. George Island, Nikolski, and Gambell and Savoonga on St. Lawrence Island.
 The grants were originally awarded to the Alaska Marine Stewardship Foundation, which has since merged with the SSSC.
-This effort has also received active funding from local Community Development Quota programs, providing critical support for these communities to address the issue of marine debris.
+This effort also received active funding from local Community Development Quota programs, providing critical support for these communities to address the issue of marine debris.